List of Gillingham F.C. players: Players

 Ron Hillyard, Gillingham's appearance record holder, played a total of 655 games in a 17-year career with the club.

 Steve Bruce played over 200 times for Gillingham and later went on to captain Manchester United.

 Tony Cascarino scored over 100 goals for Gillingham and later went on to play in the top divisions of English and French football.

-Former England international player Stephen Smith played for the club at the end of his career.
+Former England international player Steve Smith played for the club at the end of his career.